hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	Console.WriteLine ("finished!\n");
 }
 {% endhighlight %}
-Опять проблема, концовка вида b => a == b ? a : b возвращает тип Test который не адаптирован к функции Defend. Напишем простую вспомогательную функцию Return, которую будем дергать в самом конце и немного отрефакторим код.
+Problem, problem, problem.
+Our end b => a == b ? a : b retruns result not wrapped into Check type.
+Lets write some helper function which wraps any type T into Check.
+The name of function will be return.
+Lets add it and do some refactoring
 {% highlight csharp %}
 public class Check3<T>
 {